georgeheginbotham/Go-Fish-Video/exampleSite/content/english/privacy-policy.md

 can leave unchecked, if you don't want to disclose your personal information.
 If you have already agreed to share your information with us, feel free to contact us via email and we will be more than happy to change this for you.
-[name] will not lease, sell or distribute your personal information to any third parties, unless we have your permission.
+Go Fish Video will not lease, sell or distribute your personal information to any third parties, unless we have your permission.
 We might do so if the law forces us.
 Your personal information will be used when we need to send you promotional materials if you agree to this privacy policy.